All criminal cases start in a magistrates’ court.

 - a district judge

-There isn’t a jury in a magistrates’ court.
+There is not a jury in a magistrates’ court.

 Cases a magistrates’ court deals with

-A magistrates’ court normally handles cases known as ‘summary offences’, eg:
+A magistrates’ court normally handles cases known as ‘summary offences’, for example:

 - most motoring offences

 - common assault (not causing significant injury)

 It can also deal with some of the more serious offences, such as: